17th August 2002

-Denton Baines is a currently an electrical engineer, employed by a well-known British manufacturing company.
-Short but powerfully built, he is jovial fellow, quick with a smile, although one cannot help but perceive that he is probably someone you would not choose to mess with.
+Denton Baines is currently an electrical engineer, employed by a well-known British manufacturing company.
+Short but powerfully built, he is a jovial fellow and quick with a smile, although one cannot help but suspect that he is probably someone you would not choose to mess with.

 Back in the early ‘90s, during the Gulf War, he was a tank crewman for the 1st Armoured Division.

 But it is not his military career that concerns us today, rather what he experienced on his return to the United Kingdom.

 I have been in contact with Mr Baines for several weeks, and he kindly invited me to his house in Kingston for a spot of tea and to discuss the events that, in his own words, ‘started out weird and just got weirder’.

 “The last action I was involved with was actually Operation Norfolk, in Southern Iraq.
 The ceasefire was called soon after that.
 I was there for a few more weeks before I got out.
 I’d been in the army for six years by that point.
 I’d gotten my Engineering certificates, so I was done.